donutrj/verdigris2/content/Rules/Combat.md

 A character can access items on their belt as a free action, whereas getting an item from their pack is an action.

 Read more about inventory [[Tests & Saves#Inventory|here]].
+# Recovery
+Recovering from injuries takes time.
+When a character spend a [[Travel#Resting|whole night resting]], they roll for 1d6 points.
+The result can be spent in the ways below.
+- Recover all lost hit points for 1 point
+- Recover a lost attribute for 1 point
+- Recover a lost wound for 3 points
+Points do not persist between rests.
+If a character takes a turn at watch or are otherwise partially occupied, they roll 1d3 instead.
+## Critical Injuries
+Stabilizing a critical injury in the moment requires a successful agility test.
+Each SL can stabilize one injury.
+Tests can be made once per minute.
+Recovery times are listed in the critical injury table.
+## Magical Afflictions
+Magical afflictions are entirely situation specific.
+Consult your local wizard.